getodk/docs/odk1-src/briefcase-using.rst

 1. Ensure all filled-in forms are finalized.

     If you have incomplete forms that you cannot finalize before pulling into Briefcase, delete them.
-If you need to keep them, make a copy of :file:`/sdcard/odk` before deleting them, and restore it after you are finished.
+If you need to keep them, make a copy of :ref:`your Collect directory <collect-directory>` before deleting them, and restore it after you are finished.

-2. Using your device, create a zip archive of the entire :file:`odk` directory with a file managing app such as `OI File Manager <https://play.google.com/store/apps/details?id=org.openintents.filemanager>`_.
+2. Using your device, create a zip archive of :ref:`your Collect directory <collect-directory>` with a file managing app such as `OI File Manager <https://play.google.com/store/apps/details?id=org.openintents.filemanager>`_.
 3. Transfer the zip file to your local hard drive via a USB cable.
 You can also use the Share feature in your file manager to transfer it to a third-party service like Google Drive then download it to your local hard drive.
 4. Once the zip file is on your local hard drive, unzip the file.